TimTr/Dotfiles/README.md

 ## Inspired by Zach Holman's dotfiles

 My original inspiration for workign with dotfiles, and reproducible setup scripts, was to be able to very quickly setup new Macs for demos.
 This was a pretty big part of my daily life at work.
 But I got inspired to completely rethink how I manage the process by reading Zach Holman's [post on dotfiles](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
 This project was rebuilt, starting from [Zach's repository](https://github.com/holman/dotfiles/).
-I confess to not doing a fork because I fully expect my version will be extremely anemic when completed, and probably pretty useless to tie back to the original for anyone else.
+I confess to not doing a fork because I mostly wanted to start from scratch (so I fully understood the inner-workings) and because my version will be  simple when completed.
 Hopefully this acknowledgement suffices to give him the kudos he deserves for the inspiration.

 **The text below is copied from Zach's original dotfiles readme:**

 > I (Zach) forked [Ryan Bates](http://github.com/ryanb)' excellent [dotfiles](http://github.com/ryanb/dotfiles) for a couple years before the weight of my changes and tweaks inspired me to finally roll my own.
-But Ryan's dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
+But Ryan's dotfiles were an easy way to get into bash customization, and then to jump ship to `zsh` a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

 ## License

-Everything in here is made available under the MIT license, as was Zach's original version.
-I don't think any of Zach's original code is in here (really, just the approach), so for simplicity I just edited the included license grant.
+Everything in here is made available under the MIT license found within the repository.